Warwlock/C.A.T.S/README.md

 Pulse contains those effects (More can be added later...): FSR 2.0, Color Adjustment, Tone Mapping, Depth of Field, Bloom, Chromatic Aberration, Film Grain, Lens Distortion, Motion Blur, Vignette, White Balance

-To see the full progress of Pulse, you can go to its own repository.
+To see the full progress of Pulse and Cosmos, you can go to their own repositories.

 # NOTE:
 I am developing this project in my spare time, so it is progressing very slowly and I certainly do not know whether this project will be completed or not because it's harder than I thought.